-However, if you notice a strong, unpleasant or irritating odor when printing, or see smoke, shut off your Glowforge immediately.
+However, shut off your Glowforge immediately if you notice a strong, unpleasant or irritating odor when printing, or see smoke.
 Smoke and fumes could be entering the room in excessive concentrations.
-Check for the following:
+If this happens, follow these steps:

 Make sure your Glowforge fan settings are correct

-The Compact Filter setting changes the speed of fans in your Glowforge.
+The Glowforge Air Filter setting changes the speed of fans in your Glowforge.
 If this setting isn’t correct, the air will not not flow properly.

 Sign in at https://app.glowforge.com

-Click the gear icon, and then adjust the setting for “Compact Filter attached”
+Click the three dots icon, and then adjust the setting for “Glowforge air filter attached”

-If you are using a Compact Filter, it should be switched to the right and show teal
+If you are using a Air Filter, it should be switched to the right and show teal

 If you are venting to the outdoors, it should be switched to the left and show gray